mayvitaps/Cyclist_Bikeshare/README.md

 # Cyclistic Bikeshare
 Google Data Analytic Capstone Cyclist Bikeshare (R)

-# Preparation
+## Preparation Phase

-First thing first, we need to install the packages and open the library before we load the data.
+### First thing first, we need to install the packages and open the library before we load the data.

 >> install.packages("tidyverse")
 >> install.packages("dplyr")